rbiggs/chocolatechip-ui/README.markdown

 ChocolateChip-UI uses its own JavaScript library, ChocolateChip, for DOM manipulation, Ajax requests, etc. It is very similar to jQuery.
 It was built specifically to enable the creation of ChocolateChip-UI.
 It is optimized for mobile devices.
 That means it's small and focused.
 It's much smaller than jQuery and loads quickly.
 It is not a clone of jQuery.
 This means that jQuery plugins will not work with ChocolateChip-UI unless they are refactored to do so.
 If you already know jQuery, it's not that hard to learn ChocolateChip.

+###jQuery Support

+As of version 3.0.3, ChocolateChip-UI supports jQuery 2.0.3.
+Just change the link for chocolatechip.js to jQuery.
+Including jQuery as the library allows you to use jQuery coding patterns and plugins with your ChocolateChip-UI apps.

 Please visit [ChocolateChip-UI's Website](http://chocolatechip-ui.com) for tutorials and documentation.
 The project includes examples to help you get going.